speechbrain/speechbrain/recipes/ESC50/interpret/README.md

 For more details, refer to our [LMAC paper](https://arxiv.org/abs/2403.13086).
 You can also find samples on the [companion website](https://francescopaissan.it/lmac/).

-To train PIQ on a convolutional classifier using the ESC50 dataset, use the `train_lmac.py` script.
+To train LMAC on a convolutional classifier using the ESC50 dataset, use the `train_lmac.py` script.
 Run the following command:

 ```shell
 python train_lmac.py hparams/lmac_cnn14.yaml --data_folder=/yourpath/ESC50